apache/jena-site/source/documentation/notes/system-initialization.md

 must be done with care.
 Java initialization can lead to visibility of uninitialized data.

-The standard initialization sequence is<br/>
+The standard initialization sequence is
 Core -> RIOT -> ARQ -> TDB -> other (SDB, jena text, jena spatial)

 The sequence from core to TDB should be executed before application